Sebasandtazz/OSTCode/README.md

 # OSTCode
-This is the code (and maybe the board files) for the SmartTrigPi Project.
+## This is the code (and maybe the board files) for the SmartTrigPi Project.
 I have included the SCPI parser thanks to Chris Tan.

 In addition to this code, I have included the pymeasure compatible library created smarttrigpi.py.
-This would have to be added to the pymeasure library.
+This would have to be added to the pymeasure library, or otherwise run in the correct folder.

 In order to set up the pi, make sure the correct peripherals are on.
 Using
 sudo raspi-config -> interface options -> enable all of [SSH, i2c, and SPI]

-**The following libraries are needed on the Pi**, it's possible I will make a package to install all of these, but if not:
+## **The following libraries are needed on the Pi**, it's possible I will make a package to install all of these, but if not:

 lgpio -> sudo apt install python3-lgpio